astropy/astropy/docs/cosmology/io.rst

 Read, Write, and Convert Cosmology Objects
 ******************************************

-An easy way to serialize and deserialize a Cosmology object is using the :mod:`pickle` module.
+For *temporary* storage an easy means to serialize and deserialize a Cosmology object is using the :mod:`pickle` module.
+This is good for e.g. passing a Cosmology between threads.

 .. doctest-skip::